Arts & Culture

 Many writers only loosely define what they mean by it, while others use it as a general black box for addressing the negative impacts of colonisation upon Indigenous peoples.

 Awarding-winning filmmaker Professor Annie Goldson didn’t have to travel too far from her University of Auckland desk for her latest documentary production, with Dr ‘Ema Wolfgramm-Foliaki.

 The great promises of the internet to offer inter-connectedness and the spread of great ideas has brought great challenges in discerning fact from fiction.

 Dr. Mark Busse and Sophie Faber examine West Papua’s history to see what’s at stake politically and economically in the current unrest.

 The recent heist at the Green Vault within the Dresden Castle in Germany has been speculated to be one of the largest art heists in history.

 The New Zealand Government is considering significant changes to the configuration of public service media in New Zealand.
-Although there have been no announcements as to what these changes might be, one option is that TVNZ and RNZ might be disestablished in favour of an entirely new public service media entity.

 Is the government to blame if Mediaworks’ TV3 shuts down?
 Peter Thompson looks into the crisis at the struggling network.

 Last week, Twitter announced it would ban all political advertising from the 22nd of November.
-Founder Jack Dorsey says that political reach should be earned not bought.
+Founder Jack Dorsey says that political reach should be earned, not bought.